RRSPs RRIFs and TFSAs -> Company Pensions -> RRSP MPP and DPSP Contribution Limits

 Keep in mind the Federal Court of Appeal decision in Connolly v.
 Canada (National Revenue) 2019 FCA 161, which upheld CRA's decision to refuse to waive penalties and interest on an overcontribution.
 See Jamie Golombek's June 2019 article discussing this case.

-When an excess contribution greater than $2,000 has been made, contact your financial institution or brokerage as soon as possible to determine the best remedy.
+When an excess contribution greater than $2,000 has been made, or an excess contribution of up to $2,000 that you will never be able to deduct, contact your financial institution or brokerage as soon as possible to determine the best remedy.
 If the contribution has already been reported to CRA, application can be made to CRA using form T3012A Tax Deduction Waiver on the Refund of your Unused RRSP Contributions, in order to withdraw the amounts without having income tax deducted.
 CRA will return the form, indicating the amount that is authorized to be withdrawn without deducting withholding tax.
-However, a tax on the excess may still be payable.
+However, a tax on the excess may still be payable if the excess was over $2,000.

 See Tax on Excess Contributions in the CRA publication T4040 - RRSPs and Other Registered Plans for Retirement.